airbytehq/airbyte/docs/integrations/sources/zendesk-support-migrations.md

 ## Upgrading to 4.0.0

 The pagination strategy has been changed from `Offset` to `Cursor-Based`.
-It is necessary to reset the stream.
+It is necessary to refresh the stream in order to continue syncing data successfully.

 ### For Airbyte Open Source: Update the local connector image